tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 ``InvalidCredentials`` error, but there's usually little sense in making the distinction between "connection failed because server is not listening" to "connection failed because server crashed after accepting us".
-Either way, **always include all the available information** in the error message -- but keep in mind it's only meaningful for logging/diagnostic purposes, not for in-code exception handling.
+Either way, **always include all the available information** in the error message -- but keep in mind it's only meaningful for logging/diagnostic purposes, not for exception handling.